American bison were once hunted to near extinction. Only 1,000 remained in 1890, down from 30 million bison less than a century earlier.

 The 30’s gangster Machine Gun Kelly gave the FBI the nickname “G-Men.”

-150 residences in New York City got the first televisions in 1936.
+One hundred fifty New York City residents got the first televisions in 1936.

 James Buchanan was an eternal bachelor.
 He was the only president never to marry.

 America’s oldest airport is located in Maryland.
 It was founded by the Wright brothers in 1909.

 Every second, Americans collectively eat 100 pounds of chocolate.